-'''

 (cf. 1020 - Youth Services)

 (cf. 5141.6 - School Health Services)

-(cf. 6164.2 - Guidance/Counseling Services)

-'''

 These services shall be directed toward current users and shall be voluntary for students who desire assistance in ceasing the use of tobacco.
 In addition to targeting students who currently use tobacco, the district's program shall target students most at risk for beginning to use tobacco as identified through a local needs assessment.

-The district shall provide or refer every pregnant and parenting minor enrolled in the district to tobaccouse prevention services.
+The district shall provide or refer every pregnant and parenting minor enrolled in the district to tobacco use prevention services.
 Such services may be integrated with existing programs for pregnant and parenting minors and shall include: (Health and Safety Code 104460)

-- 1. Referral to perinatal and related support services - 2.
+- 1. Referral to prenatal and related support services - 2.
 Outreach services and assessment of smoking status - 3.
 Individualized counseling and advocacy services - 4.
 Motivational messages - 5.
-Cessation services, if appropriate

-Incentives to maintain a healthy lifestyle Follow-up assessment 6.
+Cessation services, if appropriate - 6.
+Incentives to maintain a healthy lifestyle - 7.
+Follow-up assessment - 8.

-- 7. - 8.
 Maintenance and relapse prevention services